ken0x0a/typescript-gas-scaffold/README.md

 ## Usage
 ### Development

-If you watnt to use watch mode,
+If you want to use watch mode,

 ```sh
 $ npm run watch